 Healing Through Art

-Designed especially for trauma survivors, this group uses creative and inventive ways to understand, manage, and transform the effects of trauma.
+Designed especially for trauma survivors, Healing Through Art uses creative and inventive ways to understand, manage, and transform the effects of trauma.
 Projects using art and dialogue focus on personal safety, exploring and honoring difficult feelings, and understanding trauma’s effects on relationships.
 Art experience is not necessary for this group.

 LGBTQ+ Trauma Recovery

-This group will provide you with skills, concepts, and the self-awareness necessary to establish healthy relationships and start the process of understanding the effects of your traumatic experience(s).
-This group is designed for members of the LBGTQ+ community to engage in a unique opportunity to gain insight and awareness.
-This group is open to all types and levels of relationships.
-This group is not for couples or triads+.
-Individual therapy preferred while attending this group.
+This group is designed for members of the LBGTQ+ community to engage in a unique opportunity to gain insight and awareness when beginning the process of understanding the effects of your traumatic experiences.
+This group is open to all types and levels of relationships, but is intended for individuals.

-A group all about the most important person you’ll ever be in a relationship with – you!
+A group all about the most important person you’ll ever be in a relationship with—you!
 Begin to explore who you are and how you and others see and experience you.
-Increase your awareness of the impact of outside influences on your concept of self.
 Learn about self-compassion and the value of self-care.

 Trauma Changes Things

-This group is designed to help survivors understand the impact of trauma they have experienced.
-Participants will learn what trauma is, how it affects the brain and how it can impact their lives and relationships.
+Designed to help survivors understand the impact of trauma they have experienced—participants will learn what trauma is, how it affects the brain and how it can impact their lives and relationships.
 They will also learn skills to cope with the effects of trauma and move from victim to survivor.

 A new group we are piloting for survivors who are just beginning to explore the relationship between their traumatic past and their current life patterns.
 Each session focuses on a topic related to the impact of trauma, such as safety and trust, anger, remembering, and relationships with others.

-Due to the complexity of issues addressed in these groups, participants must be receiving individual therapy with Safe Connections or another agency.
+Due to the complexity of issues addressed in these groups, participants must be receiving individual therapy with Safe Connections or another agency of their choice.
 Participants must be fairly stable in their symptoms, have developed some positive coping skills and have already learned general information about trauma and how it affects them.

 Everywhere we turn, there are messages that tell us who, what and how we’re supposed to be.
 Most of us struggle with feelings of shame and we learn to hide our struggles.
 This 12-week group will help to define shame, explore triggers and vulnerabilities, practice empathy, and learn to combat shame by reaching out to others and building connections.
 Learn that it’s okay to be vulnerable and how to be resilient in the face of shame.
 Curriculum is based on Brené Brown’s best-selling book I Thought It Was Just Me (but it isn’t): Telling the Truth About Perfectionism, Inadequacy, and Power.